-The boom and subsequent failure of Second Life (although until 2018 it continued to declare 800.000 monthly active users) showed that the idea of avatar-based virtual worlds was at least intriguing, even with what we would now consider embryonic technology (and with little connection speed).
+The boom and subsequent failure of Second Life (although until 2018 it continued to declare 800.000 monthly active users) showed that the idea of avatar-based virtual worlds was at least intriguing, even with what we would now consider an embryonic technology (and with little connection speed).

 Virtual worlds for work